You are here: HOME> ARMS COLLECTION> SWORDS > French Army

 UPS (United Parcel Service) is a package courier: ups.com

 Taxes, Duties, Restrictions, etc...
-For Canadian residents please add 5% GST and for Ontario residents an additional 8% PST.
+For Canadian residents please add GST or HST (if applicable to your province).
 For United States residents there is no duty, restrictions, brokerage fees, or taxes on your sword orders when shipped through UPS.

 All countries with shipping rates listed above can import our swords into their country (however there may be taxes and customs fees to pay).
 Other International clients please contact your customs department to determine fees, taxes, and restrictions.
 When inquiring to your government please note that the sword you wish to import is a historic replica and has no sharp edges.
 We have shipped our swords to over 18 different countries.